hjliss0628/employee-intranet/README.md

 ### Set Max Instances

-Edits the configuration for the maximum number of searches to be performed at once; 5-10 is optimal, but if you are having issues try a lower number (must be 1 or higher).
+Edits the configuration for the maximum number of searches to be performed at once; 5-10 will be the fastest, but if you are having issues try a lower number (must be 1 or higher).

 ### Select Browser